Preferring listed equities, we keep a short list and a long horizon.

 Gouttman family office

-Founded and led by industry veteran Simon Azoulay, French engineering and IT consulting group Alten tripled its earnings and revenue over the past decade.
-Despite its resilient business model, fortress-like balance sheet, and prolific M&A strategy, its stock market valuation bore the full force of the severe recession that started in Europe in late 2023, as it fell to less than eight times operating earnings.
-The same applied to IT services consulting firm Neurones, whose shares we started to buy in February 2026.
-Controlled by Luc de Chammard, a business figure we’ve long known and admired, Neurones upholds old-fashioned financial orthodoxy values we embrace keenly.
-Both groups have gone through many such downturns in the past, only to emerge stronger when the economy recovered.
+Founded and led by industry veteran Simon Azoulay, French engineering and IT consulting group Alten ttripled its earnings and revenue over the past decade.
+Despite its resilient business model, fortress-like balance sheet, and prolific M&A strategy, its valuation bore the full force of the severe recession that started in Europe in late 2023, falling to less than six times operating earnings.
+The same applied to IT services consulting Neurones—chaired and controlled by Luc de Chammard, a business figure we have long known and admired—whose shares we began buying in February 2026.
+Both companies have navigated downturns like this before, only to emerge stronger.

 Alten SA